zachrobo1/PyToolsmith/README.md

 # Bedrock Output:
 # {
-#     "name": "my_tool",
+#     "name": "get_user_by_id",
 #     "inputSchema": {
 #         "json": {
 #             "type": "object",
 #             "properties": {
-#                 "my_param": {
+#                 "user_id": {
-#                     "anyOf": [{"type": "string"}, {"type": "null"}],
-#                     "description": "A parameter controlled by the LLM",
+#                     "type": "string",
+#                     "description": "The user to search for.",
 #                 }
 #             },
 #             "required": ["my_param"],
 #         }
 #     },
-#     "description": "This a tool that formats a specific string with parameters.
-Returns: A formatted string.",
+#     "description": "This a tool that gets a user by its ID. "
+#                    "Returns: A dictionary representing the user.",
 # }
 ```